AarnavSrivastava/QuVET-Backend/README.md

 # QuVET Backend
-- a backend using Flask and Pennylane to provide a simple connection from Quantum Simulators to the QuVET frontend
+- A backend using Flask and Pennylane to provide a simple connection from Quantum Simulators to the QuVET frontend
+- A WORK IN PROGRESS